Aggregate data for a specific period from csv using Python [pandas]

 ▼ Convert data type to datetime format & sort

-df_date.index=pd.to_datetime(df_date.index,format='%Y%m%d %H:%M') df_date.sort_index(inplace=True) #Add count column for resampling df_date['count' ] = 1
+df_date.index=pd.to_datetime(df_date.index,format='%Y%m%d %H:%M') df_date.sort_index(inplace=True) #Add a count column for resampling df_date['count'] = 1

-What is resampling (external link)
+What is resampling?
+(External link)

-df_multi = df_date.set_index([df_date.index.year, df_date.index.month, df_date.index.weekday, df_date.index.hour, df_date.index]) df_multi.index.names = ['year', 'month' , 'weekday', 'hour', 'date'] df_date['person_in_charge'] = df_date['person_in_charge'].str.split(',') all_tag_list = list(itertools.chain.from_iterable(df_date['person_in_charge' ])) Pass #iiterate to collection.
+df_multi = df_date.set_index([df_date.index.year, df_date.index.month, df_date.index.weekday, df_date.index.hour, df_date.index]) df_multi.index.names = ['year', 'month', 'weekday', 'hour', 'date'] df_date['person_in_charge'] = df_date['person_in_charge'].str.split(',') all_tag_list = list(itertools.chain.from_iterable(df_date['person_in_charge'])) #Pass iterate to collection.
 Count the number of occurrences of each tag c = collections.Counter(itertools.chain.from_iterable(df_date['person_in_charge'])) #Convert to series tags = pd.Series(c)

-▼ Store tags in DataFrame
+▼ Store tags in a DataFrame

 df_tag_list = [] top_tag_list = tags.sort_values(ascending=False).index[:11].tolist()

-▼ This is the key: If you change the "1M" part of "df_tag_list.append(df_tag[['count']].resample('1M').sum())"
+▼ This is the key point.
+If you change the "'1M'" part of "df_tag_list.append(df_tag[['count']].resample('1M').sum())"

 for t in top_tag_list: df_tag = df_date[df_date['person_in_charge'].apply(lambda x: t in x)] df_tag_list.append(df_tag[['count']].resample('1M').sum()) df_tags = pd.concat(df_tag_list, axis=1) df_tags.columns = top_tag_list

-df_tags.to_csv('result.csv', encoding='cp932') #Output "done" when finished print("done")
+df_tags.to_csv('result.csv', encoding='cp932') #When finished, print "done" print("done")

-Output result
+Output results

-See you soon!
+See you later!

 If you found this article helpful , please give it a like!